PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/variables_and_constants.md

-There are a list of reserved [keywords](https://en.cppreference.com/w/cpp/keyword.html).
+There are a list of reserved [Keywords in the C++ language](https://en.cppreference.com/w/cpp/keyword.html).

 The reserved keywords may not be used as object names.